Víctor Fernández: Returns to Zaragoza and Betis

 Fernández returned to his beloved Zaragoza for the 2006–07 campaign, qualifying the side for the UEFA Cup in his first year but being sacked midway through his second, as the season eventually ended in relegation.

 In another return, Fernández joined Betis in late January 2010, replacing fired Antonio Tapia.
 During his spell the Verdiblancos were the team in the league with the most points, but they missed out on promotion from Segunda División after being beaten to promotion places through head-to-head against Hércules CF and Levante UD, despite beating the latter 4–0 on the final day.

 Later years

 On 9 January 2013, Fernández moved for his second experience abroad, signing a contract with Belgium's K.A.A.
 Gent.
 He was sacked on 30 September 2013, due to poor results.

 Fernández was appointed as the new manager of Deportivo de La Coruña on 10 July 2014, succeeding Fernando Vázquez.
 He was relieved of his duties on 9 April of the following year, with the team eventually narrowly escaping relegation.

 In the summer of 2015, Fernández signed for Real Madrid as youth system coordinator.
 He left the Santiago Bernabéu Stadium in 2017, and on 17 December 2018 he returned to Zaragoza for a third stint as manager replacing the dismissed Lucas Alcaraz.

-Fernández resigned on 18 August 2020, after losing the play-off semi-finals to Elche CF.
+Fernández resigned on 18 August 2020, after losing the play-off semi-finals to Elche CF. On 11 March 2024, after nearly four years without a club, he returned to Zaragoza for his fourth spell.

+On 18 December 2024, Fernández resigned again.
+He announced his decision while holding a press conference, and in the aftermath of a seven-game winless run.